SSA Print LogoSeismological Society of America

 5.04 Vacancies.
 If a member-elected Director leaves the Board for any reason before the end of that Director's normal term, the Board may appoint a member of the Society to fill the position for the unexpired portion of the term.

 5.05 Meetings.
-The President, Vice-President, the Secretary, or any two Directors may call meetings of the Board.
+The President, Vice president, the Secretary, or any two Directors may call meetings of the Board.
 The Board shall hold its annual meeting at the time and place it selects and may hold other meetings each year at the times and places it selects.

 5.06 Notice.
 The Board may hold regular meetings without notice if the time and place of such meetings is fixed by the Board and made known.
 The Board may hold special meetings upon four days' notice by first class mail or forty-eight hours' notice delivered personally or by telephone, electronic mail, or facsimile.

 5.08 Board Action.
 Every act or decision done or made by a majority of the Directors present at a meeting duly held at which a quorum is present is a valid act or decision of the Board.
-Acts or decisions of the Board shall be reported to absent Board members within four months by mail, facsimile, or electronic mail.
+Acts or decisions of the Board shall be reported to absent Board members within two months by mail, facsimile, or electronic mail.

-5.12 Board Rules and Regulations.
+5.11 Board Rules and Regulations.
 The Board may adopt rules and regulations which may supplement and interpret these Bylaws and shall be binding and enforceable as to members, Directors, and officers.

 ARTICLE VI Officers